 Also, we still have the FT Weekend in print because that is an experience that's richer in print.
 The magazines are much richer in print; they translate well into the Digital Edition, I have to say, but it's still an experience that people want.

 We are a premium product and I think that's another reason why we've been able to sustain our readership.
-We are premium-priced, at the end of last year our UK retail products for FT Weekend went to £5.10 a copy.
+We are premium-priced, at the end of last year our UK retail products for FT weekend went to £5.10 a copy.
 It was a big decision for us to move above the five-pound mark we haven't seen any negative impact of that.
 We have an incredibly loyal readership for FT Weekend in the UK.
 So as long as editorial keeps producing the amazing product that they do, I think we will be able to sustain that premium.

 George: You mentioned a lot of really tough decisions backed by the use of data to be informed.
 I'd love to hear a little bit more about some of the key metrics, resources or approaches in terms of how you make decisions in print.